MagicBowen/ccinfra/README.md

 ## Introduction

-`ccinfra` is a `C++` infrastructure library for writting better `C++` codes!
-It includes below elements:
+`ccinfra` is a `C++` infrastructure library for writting better and effective `C++` codes!
+It includes below main features:
-- Macros that wrappered `C++` keywords for a better cross-platform C++ programming style.
+- Some grammer sugar that wrappered `C++` keywords for a better cross-platform C++ programming style.
 - A [DCI](https://en.wikipedia.org/wiki/Data,_context_and_interaction) programming frame for implementing composed programming in C++ easily!
 - Memory utils.
-For example: memory allocator, Singleton , TransData, AutoMsg ...
+For example: memory allocator,  AutoMsg, TransData ...
 - Data structures (eg. array, list, map) for self memory government demands!
 It's useful for embeded programming.
-- Some algorithm and thread utils that fit for embeded C++ programming!
+- Some algorithm for bits operator, loop, bound...
+- Design pattern, such as Singleton and State pattern.
+- Concurrency tools, such as thread pool, lock utils...
+- Log, an implementation of log for ccinfra.

 To learn more, visit the doc folder!
 View the source code of tests of ccinfra in the test folder for learning how to use every library elements in details!